dgraph-io/auth0-integration/README.md

 yarn start
 ```

-There's not much to do in the app at this point, but you have a working Slash GraphQL and Auth0 setup running, so start working on your schema in `deploy/SlashGraphQL/schema.graphql` and build a GraphQL app.
+There's not much to do in the app at this point, but you have a working Slash GraphQL and Auth0 setup running, so start working on your schema in `deploy/SlashGraphQL/schema.graphql` and build a serverless GraphQL app.

 # Learn more